hironytic/Formulitic/README.md

 let result = formula.evaluate()
 // the result is a StringValue whose string is "Hello, world".
 ```

-There are built-in functions which are not installed by default.
+Additionally there are built-in functions, which are not installed by default.
-Install them to `BasicFunctionProvider` as your needs.
+You can install them to `BasicFunctionProvider` as your needs.

 ```swift
 let formulaString = "LEN(\"foobar\")"